World's Largest Sheet Music Selection

 String Quartet No. 2

-by Ellen Taaffe Zwilich
+By Ellen Taaffe Zwilich

-String Quartet - Sheet Music
+String Quartet No. 2 by Ellen Taaffe Zwilich String Quartet - Sheet Music

-Chamber Music Viola, Violin, Violin 1, Violoncello
+Chamber Music Cello, Viola, Violin, Violin 1

 SKU: PR.144403290

 Composed by Ellen Taaffe Zwilich.
+Sws.
 Classical.
-Set of Score and Parts.
+Score and parts.
 With Standard notation.
 Composed 1998.
-32+12+12+12+12 pages.
+80 pages.
 Duration 2 minutes.
 Theodore Presser Company #144-40329.
 Published by Theodore Presser Company (PR.144403290).

 ISBN 9781491133576.
 UPC: 680160028887.
 9 x 12 inches.